jspmarc/Vuck/README.md

 # Vuck

 1. 1D, like brainfuck
 1. The stack's elements are of `signed int` size (4 byte)
-1. The stack's initial element is only 1 and it's set to 0
+1. The stack's initially empty.
+Trying to access the stack/do operations on it will cause the interpreter to error.
 1. Pointer can go sideways only
    - `l` to move to the right
    - `h` to move to the left